 With the holidays fast upon us and many people travelling abroad or looking to send money to loved ones abroad, there is no better time to utilise a free international money transfer with TransferWise.

 Using TransferWise you can transfer money between international accounts in a 6 simple steps.
-Transferring money can be daunting, let this guide help you do this.
+Transferring money transfers can be daunting, let this guide help you through it.
 This post is specifically geared towards transferring money into a Canadian bank account but the same principles apply to transferring between different countries.
 Time to make a TransferWise bank transfer easy.

 The links in this post for TransferWise are an affiliate link.